Federation

 SAML Federation

-Configuration screen of a SAML Federation
+Configuration screen of a SAML federation

 The following properties should be filled for a Federation of type SAML :